whitingjp/ggj16/src/ritual.md

 make a ritual about.
 It could be a personal greeting for a secret society, a performance before enjoying a meal or a ritual for brushing your teeth.

 Your ritual should be attached to a particular occasion.
 Maybe this is something frequent and quick, every minute that passes, but it could also be something infrequent or slow, something that occurs once a week, or once a year.
-You might consider trying a faster occasion and shorter ritual first, to try and get a feel how it works.
+You might consider trying a faster occasion and shorter ritual first to get a feel for how it works.

 Once you have decided these things you should have some idea of the flavour of your ritual, but little idea of its content.
 The game should help you